 Due to the Ozone Maintenance Area designation, the HRTPO is required to perform an air quality conformity analysis whenever significant changes are made to the LRTP or TIP.
-The analysis ensures the emissions produced by future traffic do not exceed levels prescribed by the Environmental Protection Agency.
-This announcement provides interested parties an opportunity to review and provide input about the revised list of projects within the 2030 Amended LRTP and FY 2009 - 2012 TIP.
+The conformity analysis ensures the emissions produced by future traffic do not exceed levels prescribed by the Environmental Protection Agency.
+This announcement provides interested parties an opportunity to review and provide input about the revised list of projects within the 2030 Amended LRTP and FY 2009 - 2012 TIP for the Hampton Roads, Virginia Eight-Hour Ozone Maintenance Area.